francisldn/netflix-clone/README.md

 # Netflix-Clone
-### Build with TypeScript, NextJS/React, TailwindCSS, integration with Firebase and Stripe
+### Built with TypeScript, NextJS/React, TailwindCSS, integration with Firebase and Stripe
 This project aims to build the Netflix web user interface, primarily using Typescript, NextJS and TailwindCSS.
 Below is the screenshot of the landing page.

 [Code](https://github.com/francisldn/netflix-clone)